MEDICAL SECOND OPINION

 Overview

-The knee is one of the most complex parts of your body and this joint is of vital importance for your mobility.
+The knee is one of the most complex parts of your body, and this joint is vital for your mobility.

-Anterior cruciate ligament is the most frequently injured ligament of the knee joint.
-The deformed or torn ligament as a result of the strain is either repaired or replaced by a tendon graft that is obtained from another part of the body.
+The anterior cruciate ligament is the most frequently injured ligament of the knee joint.
+As a result of the strain, the deformed or torn ligament is either repaired or replaced by a tendon graft obtained from another part of the body.

-The knee joint has significantly wide range of motion and the range of these motions is limited by the ligaments in and around the knee.
-These ligaments are extremely strong tissues and keep the bones that form the knee joint connected to each other.
+The knee joint has a significantly wide range of motion, and the range of these motions is limited by the ligaments in and around the knee.
+These ligaments are solid tissues and keep the bones forming the knee joint connected.

 Risks